 The student must be enrolled at Kaua'i Community College.

-Qualified for ENG 100 or concurrent enrollment in ENG 97 (ENG 23 effective Fall 2017) or higher and either qualified for MATH 82X or concurrent enrollment in MATH 75X or higher; or approval of instructor.
+Qualified for ENG 100 or concurrent enrollment in ENG 97 or higher and either qualified for MATH 82X or concurrent enrollment in MATH 75X or higher; or approval of instructor.